Deirdre Kessler named as Poet Laureate

 When visiting this site, be sure to see:

-- Podcasts of poets reading their own work, which can be downloaded, added to a feed, or played within your browser window;
+- Audio recordings of poets reading their own work, which can be downloaded, added to a feed, or played within your browser window;

-- Video and audio from the University of PEI’s “Island Voices” series, featuring former Poets Laureate Frank Ledwell and John Smith;
+- Video from the University of PEI’s “Island Voices” series, featuring former Poets Laureate Frank Ledwell and John Smith;

 - A facility for poets to submit one poem of their choice to the online archive.